TomiVidal99/Librarian/README.md

 ## TODO:

-- [ ] FIX: Recently moved filters all the files after the first three and doesn't delete the history.
-- [ ] FIX: Auto launch.
-- [ ] FIX: don't have app version as state, only update once on startup.
-- [ ] FIX: when hovering checkbox the mouse is not pointer.
 - [ ] FIX: hook tray buttons with the front end.
 - [ ] FIX: when the path on the selects it's empty.
-- [x] ADD: front end for canMoveFiles state property, so the user can switch between enabling the app or no.
 - [ ] ADD: default watching and destination folders.
-- [x] ADD: icon on the settings page (mainWindow).
 - [ ] ADD: Auto updater.
 - [ ] ADD: regex filtering.
 - [ ] ADD: more filtering options.